Vadim-ATL/Vadim-ATL/README.md

 I'm passionate about developing deep learning  applications (object detection and segmentation) for the biological/medical imaging domain.

-💬 **Ask me about** deep learning, computer vision, and the innovative applications of DL and medical imaging.

 📫 **How to reach me:** vadim.atlassov@nu.edu.kz